updated June 23, 2026

 The Beatitudes make up several verses of the Biblical book of Matthew .

-Matthew recorded these lessons that Jesus taught in his “Sermon on the Mount”, some of the most well known and often quoted verses of the Bible.
+Matthew recorded these lessons that Jesus taught in his “Sermon on the Mount”, some of the most well-known and often quoted verses of the Bible.

 (To support this blog, there are several affiliate links in this post.
 I hope you find them useful, and if you purchase anything through them, you are supporting this blog’s mission.)

-Finding “Our Utmost”
+Finding “Our Utmost” -Oswald Chambers

 Also well known and often quoted is a daily devotional book, “My Utmost for His Highest”, by Oswald Chambers.
 Some consider it the most beloved devotional book of all time.

 Chambers was a Scottish Bible teacher in the early 1900s who was popular due to his penetrating examination of the Bible.
-After his death his wife Biddy chose many of his talks and published them as a book of daily devotions.
+After his death, his wife Biddy chose many of his talks and published them as a book of daily devotions.

-Now almost 100 years later, Christians still find comfort and challenge from his pointed observations and interpretation of scripture.
+Over 100 years later, Christians still find comfort and challenge from his pointed observations and interpretation of scripture.

 “The Beatitudes seem merely mild and beautiful precepts for all unworldly and useless people but of little practical use in the stern world in which we live.